-The ophthalmic genetics fellowship includes training in the evaluation, diagnosis, and genetic counseling of infants, children, adults, and families with a wide range of ophthalmic genetic disorders that include inherited retinal degenerations, genetic syndromes, and metabolic syndromes, and learn to distinguish them from autoimmune and uveitic masqueraders.
-The ophthalmic genetics fellow will become adept with the utilization and interpretation of multimodal imaging, visual electrophysiology, psychophysical testing and genetic diagnostics.
+The Ophthalmic Genetics Division at the OHSU Casey Eye Institute offers clinical, clinical-research, and research fellowships.
+The ophthalmic genetics clinical and clinical-research fellows receive training in the evaluation, diagnosis, and management of patients with a wide range of inherited retinal diseases and learns to distinguish them from autoimmune and uveitic masqueraders.
+The ophthalmic genetics clinical and clinical research fellows also will become adept with the utilization and interpretation of multimodal imaging, visual electrophysiology, psychophysical testing and genetic diagnostics.
+The clinical and clinical-research fellowships also include exposure to the OHSU Casey Eye Institute Gene Therapy Center and the Casey Reading Center.

-International candidates are also encouraged to contact us, but must secure their own funding prior to acceptance.
+International candidates are also encouraged to apply, but must secure their own funding prior to acceptance.
 Sponsoring institutions must provide funds prior to commencement of the fellowship.

 3375 SW Terwilliger Blvd.
 Portland, OR 97239